CodecoolGlobal/tech-interview-workbook-RoyB91/docs/module_web_with_python.md

 ## Software Development Methodologies

 #### What kind of software development methodologies do you know?
 What are the main features of these?
+Waterfall development methodology:

+    - requierements -> Desing -> Implementation -> Verification -> Maintanance
+>It’s a rigid linear model that consists of sequential phases (requirements, design, implementation, verification, maintenance) in which distinct goals are accomplished.
+Each phase must be 100% complete before the next phase can start, and traditionally there is no process for going back to modify the project or direction.

+Agile development methodology:

+    - Requirement/Features/User stories/Product Backlog ->
+     -> Scrum Team(with lead) ->
+     -> Sprint Planning(relative time)->
+     -> Sprints 1-4 Weeks Duration ->
+     -> Production deployment ->
+     -> Done Checklist
+     (While this process other people making the desing,build it,inegrate,test the software) - >
+     -> Sprint Retrospective ->
+     -> Product review(customer input)->
+     -> Potential Product Increment

 #### What are the SCRUM roles?
+- One of the most important things for the success of scrum is the role of the ```Product Owner```, who serves as an interface between the team and other involved parties (stakeholders).

+ - The ```Scrum Master``` does not interfere into the decisions of the team regarding specifically the development, but rather is there for the team as an advisor.
+He ````only interferes```` actively ```when anybody``` of the team or any other participant of a project (Stakeholder) ````does not obey the rules of Scrum.````

+- The ````Scrum Development Team```` in Scrum a team is not just the executive organ that receives its tasks from the project leader, it rather decides self dependent, which requirements or User Stories it can accomplish in one sprint.
 #### What are the SCRUM ceremonies?
 #### What are the SCRUM artifacts?
 #### What is the main goal of a retrospective meeting?